nickbrandt/GitLab/doc/development/fe_guide/droplab/droplab.md

 ## Plugins

-Plugins are objects that are registered to be executed when a hook is added (when a droplab trigger and dropdown are instantiated).
+Plugins are objects that are registered to be executed when a hook is added (when a DropLab trigger and dropdown are instantiated).

 If no modules API is detected, the library will fall back as it does with `window.DropLab` and will add `window.DropLab.plugins.PluginName`.